Battle Academy

 Battle Academy is a series of two turn-based strategy video games developed and published by Slitherine Software in the 2010s.
 The first game, BBC Battle Academy (originally Battlefield Academy), was released in 2010.
 The second game, Battle Academy 2: Eastern Front, was released in 2014.

 Gameplay

-Battle Academy series is a pair of World War II turn-based strategy games.
+The Battle Academy series is a pair of World War II turn-based strategy games.
 In the first game, the player leads the Allied forces against the Axis powers through a series of missions in three campaigns: North Africa, Battle of Normandy, and Battle of the Bulge.
 The second game features four campaigns set in the Eastern Front, two played from the German side, the other two from the Soviet side.
 Play-by-mail multiplayer is featured in both games.
 Battle Academy 2 also supports co-op multiplayer.

 Release

 Battle Academy was developed and published by Slitherine Software, a studio based in Epsom, England.
 The first game was released on August 5, 2010, for Windows as Battlefield Academy.
 It is based on a 2004 BBC browser Flash game.
 A month after release, Electronic Arts claimed the game was infringing copyright because the name was too similar to its Battlefield series.
 Slitherine was planning at the time ports and an expansion that were delayed because of the dispute.
 Ports for Nintendo DS, PlayStation Portable, and PlayStation Vita were planned but never released.
 On September 6, 2011, the game was renamed to BBC Battle Academy, and a macOS port was released at the same time.
 An iPad port was released on March 14, 2012, and an Xbox 360 port was released on December 12, 2014.
 Six expansions were released as downloadable content (DLC) for the game.

 Battle Academy 2: Eastern Front was released for Windows on September 11, 2014, for iPad on October 23, 2014, and for macOS on November 20, 2014.
 Battle of Kursk expansion was released on April 2, 2015.